Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 Next, the object's color within the circle is recognized using color thresholding, followed by masking (masking involves using selected images, shapes, or objects to globally or locally obscure the image being processed).

 After performing morphological operations such as opening and closing on the object image, the object with the largest contour is circled.

-Opening: The image undergoes erosion followed by dilation.
+**Opening:** The image undergoes erosion followed by dilation.
 This operation removes small objects, smooths shape boundaries, and preserves the area.
 It can eliminate small noise particles and separate connected objects.

-Closing: The image undergoes dilation followed by erosion.
+**Closing:** The image undergoes dilation followed by erosion.
 This operation fills small holes within objects, connects nearby objects, closes broken contour lines, and smooths boundaries while preserving the area.

 After recognition, the servo and buzzer are set up to provide feedback based on the detected color.
 For example, when red is detected, the buzzer will emit a sound.
-For detailed feedback behavior, please refer to section 3.
-Function Implementation of this document.
+For detailed feedback behavior, please refer to [4.1.3 Program Analysis]() of this document.

 <p id="anchor_1_2"></p>

-### 1.2 Start and Close the Game
+### 4.1.2 Start and Close the Game

 :::{Note}
 The input command is case-sensitive, and keywords can be auto-completed using the Tab key.
 :::

-(1) The input command is case-sensitive, and keywords can be auto-completed using the Tab key.
+(1) Power on the robot and use VNC Viewer to connect to the remote desktop.

 <img class="common_img" src="../_static/media/chapter_8/section_1/image3.png"  />